vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 The above suggests an interesting problem: what's the fastest way of arriving at the link's capacity?
-Taking time to get to this optimum number costs the client time.
+Taking time to get to this optimum number costs time.
 No good.

 It turns out that this is a solved problem.
-To find the answer we just have to peek one layer below in our conceptual network stack: **TCP**.
+To find the answer we just have to peek one layer below in the network stack: **TCP**.

 When a TCP connection is set up, the protocol tries to find the right congestion window size.
 This is a fancy way of saying "the number of bytes to send that